 We have a Patronage Program that allows us to distribute our available net earnings to our shareholders.
 This program provides for the application of net earnings in the manner described in our Bylaws.
 In addition to determining the amount and method of patronage to be distributed, the Bylaws address increasing surplus to meet capital adequacy standards established by Regulations; increasing surplus to a level necessary to support competitive pricing at targeted earnings levels; and increasing surplus for reasonable reserves.
-Patronage distributions are based on cash interest paid to us during the year.
-We paid cash patronage of \$2.8 million in 2019, \$2.5 million in 2018 and \$2.0 million in 2017.
-During 2019, we declared patronage distributions of \$3.5 million to be paid in February 2020.
+Patronage distributions are based on business done with us during the year.
+We paid cash patronage of \$3.5 million in 2020, \$2.8 million in 2019 and \$2.5 million in 2018.
+During 2020, we declared patronage distributions of \$3.3 million which was paid in February 2021.